 The Quantile Framework for Mathematics is a scientific approach that evaluates the difficulty of mathematical skills and concepts as well as a student’s ability to learn new mathematical concepts.
 Each of these measures are on a single scale so that the skill demand and student ability can be matched for targeting instruction.
 Learn more about Quantile measures.

-What impact does the LexileⓇ measure of text have on difficulty levels of the mathematics
+What impact does the Lexile® measure of text have on the difficulty levels of mathematics materials?

 There is a considerable amount of discussion and research about the type of text that is used in mathematics.
 The readability of technical text is very different from such reading experiences as reading trade books, novels, magazines or newspapers.